Your Gift Can Last Forever

 Longtime Mason supporters Susan and Charlie have two goals: First, they want to make sure that Mason continues to receive support after they're gone.
 Second, they want to memorialize Charlie's parents, Mr. and Mrs. Jones.

 Susan and Charlie make a $25,000 donation, which the Foundation invests, and each year, a portion of the income from the invested money will be used to support our students and programs in honor of the Joneses.
-Plus, Susan and Charlie get a federal income tax charitable deduction on their taxes because they made a lump-sum gift.
+Plus, Susan and Charlie qualify for a federal income tax charitable deduction on their taxes.

 - Contact our planned giving professionals at 703-993-8850 or email@example.com to discuss endowed gifts.